neeraj-wisetr/slate/source/includes/tags/_tags.md

 ## Get All Tags

-This endpoint retrieves all tags.
+This endpoint returns the list of all the tags exist in an account.

 ```php
 <?php